Chief Executive Officer

 Dragon SuperPower: Being an active listener.

-Manager, Business Development & Partnerships
+Manager of Business Development & Partnerships

 Gillian is responsible for building the FanDragon’s partnership and customer pipeline and identifying additional strategic growth initiatives.
 Prior to joining FanDragon, Gillian was a fellow at Stanford University’s Effective Philanthropy Learning Initiative, where she created tools and resources to aid high-net-worth donors in developing philanthropic strategies.
 She has also previously worked with KPMG East Africa and McKinsey & Company on large-scale public health and food security innovation projects in Kenya.